-The gross unrealized losses of available-for-sale investments that were in an unrealized loss position as of March 31, 2019 were insignificant.
-As of December 31, 2018, there were no available-for-sale investments in an unrealized loss position.
+As of June 30, 2019 and December 31, 2018, there were no available-for-sale investments in an unrealized loss position.

 The primary objective of our investment portfolio is to enhance overall returns in an efficient manner while maintaining safety of principal, prudent levels of liquidity and acceptable levels of risk.
 Our investment policy limits interest-bearing security investments to certain types of debt and money market instruments issued by institutions with primarily investment-grade credit ratings, and it places restrictions on maturities and concentration by asset class and issuer.